uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/terminology.rst

    Batch Mode
-     The computation mode for an algorithm in |dal_short_name|, where all the data needed for computation are available at the start and fits the memory of the device where computations will be performed.
+     The computation mode for an algorithm in |dal_short_name|, where all the data needed for computation is available at the start and fits the memory of the device on which the computations are performed.

    Dataset
-     A pair of a matrix :math:`X` of size :math:`N * p` and a vector :math:`Y` of size :math:`N`, where :math:`X` contains :math:`N` :term:`feature vectors <feature vector>` in rows and :math:`Y` stores all corresponding :term:`responses <response>`.
+     A pair of a matrix :math:`X` of size :math:`N \times p` and a vector :math:`Y` of size :math:`N`, where :math:`X` contains :math:`N` :term:`feature vectors <feature vector>` in rows and :math:`Y` stores all corresponding :term:`responses <response>`.
 Vector :math:`Y` is optional and may not be present if responses are unknown.